Location and Manufacturing

-A: Often the BCD is printed or engraved somewhere on your chainring.
-If not you will have to measure the distance between the bolts.
-Since this can be difficult we created a PDF document that shows the bolt locations for the most common BCD configurations.
-Print out the document (making sure to check the option to print "actual size" or remove the check from "fit to page" in the print settings) and lay your existing chainring over the hole patterns on the page to see which BCD matches.
+A: Often, the BCD is printed or engraved somewhere on your chainring.
+If not, you will have to measure the distance between the bolts.
+Since this can be difficult we created a tech page with detailed instructions on how to measure bolt circle diameter including a PDF document you can print out to see which BCD matches your chainring.

 Q: Do you offer color anodizing?

 A: Only on selected chainring sizes.
 Check our catalog for details.